-ago, primates began to evolve along two different lines, leading humans away from the great apes, our closest relatives.
-Some 3 million years ago, our distant human ancestors climbed down from the trees of Central Africa to move around in the tall grasses.
+The importance of primates is that they have the largest brains relative to body size of all living creatures.
+About 12 million years ago, primates began to evolve along two different lines, leading humans away from the great apes, our closest relatives.
+Some 5 million years ago, our distant human ancestors climbed down from the trees of Northeast Africa to move around in the tall grasses.
 There, walking upright, they learned the advantages of hunting in groups and made use of fire, tools, and weapons; built simple shelters; and fashioned basic clothing.
 These Stone Age achievements mark the point at which our ancestors embarked on a distinct evolutionary course, making culture their primary strategy for survival.
-By about

-250,000 years ago, our species, Homo sapiens-Latin for "intelligent person"-had emerged.
+By about 250,000 years ago, our own species, Homo sapiens-Latin for "intelligent person"-had emerged.
 Humans continued to evolve so that by about 40,000 years ago, people who looked more or less like us roamed the planet.
 With larger brains, these "modern" Homo sapiens developed culture rapidly, as the wide range of tools and cave art that have survived from this period suggests.

-By 12,000 years ago, the founding of permanent settlements and the creation of specialized occupations in the Middle East (in what is today Iraq and Egypt) marked a turning point.
-About this time, the symbol anything that carries a particular meaning recognized by people who share a culture biological forces we call instincts had almost disappeared, replaced by a more efficient survival scheme: fashioning the natural environment to our purposes.
+By 12,000 years ago, the founding of permanent settlements and the creation of specialized occupations in the Middle East (in portions of modern-day Iraq and Egypt) marked a turning point.
+About this time, the biological forces we call instincts had almost disappeared, replaced by a more efficient survival scheme: fashioning the natural environment to our purposes.
 Ever since, humans have made and remade their world in countless ways, resulting in today's fascinating cultural diversity.